Wow. This is some big news.

 - Giphy: Who doesn’t know the /giphy command

-What’s your favourite Slack integration?
+What’s your favorite Slack integration?

 Wrapping it up.

 All in all, Slack made a big move.
-With its $80 million fund for 3rd party developers, its new app directory and some other improvements, Slack has really opened up their doors for developers to build great things on and for Slack.
+With its $80 million fund for 3rd party developers, its new app directory, and some other improvements, Slack has really opened up their doors for developers to build great things on and for Slack.